Computational hardness of estimating quantum entropies via binary entropy bounds: Preliminaries

 We also present the promise problem for estimating quantum Tsallis entropies:

 \begin{definition}[Quantum $q$-Tsallis Entropy Approximation, \TsallisQEA{}, adapted from~{\cite[Definition 5.1]{LW25}}] Let $Q$ be a quantum circuit acting on $m$ qubits and having $n$ specified output qubits, where $m(n)$ is a polynomial in $n$.
 Let $\rho$ be the quantum state obtained by running $Q$ on $\ket{0}^{\otimes m}$ and tracing out the non-output qubits.
-Let $g(n)$ and $t(n)$ be positive, efficiently computable functions.
-The promise problem $\TsallisQEA[t(n),g(n)]$ asks whether the following holds: \begin{itemize} \item \emph{Yes:} A quantum circuit $Q$ such that $\Sq(\rho) \geq t(n) + g(n)$; \item \emph{No:} A quantum circuit $Q$ such that $\Sq(\rho) \leq t(n) - g(n)$. \end{itemize} \end{definition}
+Let $g(n)$ and $t(n)$ be nonnegative, efficiently computable functions.
+The promise problem $\TsallisQEA[t(n),g(n)]$ asks whether the following holds: \begin{itemize} \item \emph{Yes:} The quantum circuit $Q$ satisfies that $\Sq(\rho) \geq t(n) + g(n)$; \item \emph{No:} The quantum circuit $Q$ satisfies that $\Sq(\rho) \leq t(n) - g(n)$. \end{itemize} \end{definition}